JFan1997/TeLEX-Python3/README.md

 Installation Instructions
 ==========================

+-----------------------------------------
 1. Conda (Recommended and Updated for Python 3.12)

------------------------------------------
-1. Conda
 -----------------------------------------

 1) Get hold of Conda: